michaelcfoti/RnB-Wavelet/wRnBmain/README.md

 Users can extract rhythmic signals using their data set.
-The core functions are of the algorithm are located within the `rnb_wavelet` folder.
+The core functions of the algorithm are located within the `rnb_wavelet` folder.

 As an example, we use a dataset containing data from the hippocampus from the MNI-open EEG atlas (N. Ellenrieder et al., 2020).